Any vision is worth its weight in gold

 What is a Leader's Vision ?

 A leader in a company could have a lot of knowledge or strong thoughts on these topics or trends and translate them into action or strategy.
-For instance, if the leader is convinced that people want to choose their working hours themselves but also want to be managed directly, enabling that option for his employees might lengthen the time that spend on their careers at his companies.
+For instance, if the leader is convinced that people want to choose their working hours themselves but also want to be managed directly, enabling that option for his employees might lengthen the time they spend on their careers at his companies.

-So a leader's vision is detailed, contains situational sketches, and can be structured into trends that are sub-topics of the main topic.
+A leader's vision is detailed, contains situational sketches, and can be structured into trends that are sub-topics of the main topic.

 So, now what ?